sun-umn/NCVX_Documentation/docs/settings.rst

 Settings
 ========

-GRANSO has a number of settings that will effect its behavior.
+PyGRANSO has a number of settings that will effect its behavior.

 quadprog_opts.QPsolver